LambdaTest/documentation/docs/jest-on-hyperexecute.md

 title: Run automation tests on HyperExecute using Puppeteer Jest
 hide_title: true
 sidebar_label: Jest
-description: Learn how to run Selenium automation tests on HyperExecute grid using the Puppeteer Jest framework
+description: Learn how to run Selenium automation tests on HyperExecute using the Puppeteer Jest framework
 keywords:
   - unittest
   - unittest selenium